+Hanging at the heart of Tate Britain's striking survey of modern figurative painting spanning the last 100 years are works by both these titans of Modern British art.
 Freud's Sleeping by the Lion Carpet, 1996, stops you in your tracks.
-Hanging at the heart of Tate Britain's bold new exhibition, All Too Human: Bacon, Freud and a Century of Painting Life, this tangibly fleshy nude of Big Sue – one of Freud's favourite plus sized models – asks us to look at life from life in a frank and analytical way.
+This tangibly fleshy nude of Big Sue – one of Freud's favourite plus sized models – asks us to look at life from life in a frank and starkly analytical way.
 Observed, scrutinized, and exposed to critique, Sue is laid bare.
 In his broad brush strokes, Freud chronicles the voluminous presence of her naked body with an aggressive accuracy that startles.
 She is not idealised, but realised; this is twentieth-century figurative painting at its most powerful.

 Francis Bacon, Study for Portrait of Lucian Freud, 1964

 We are engulfed by the sorrow, pain, fear and loss experienced by the sitters populating the portraits on display.
 Bacon's angst-ridden depiction of a contorted and disfigured human body (Freud), bare chested and curled into the corner of a dark room beneath a single light bulb, projects human estrangement, isolation and vulnerability as tangible, material things.
 Shown for the first time in public since 1964, Study for Portrait of Lucian Freud chills to the core.